Randall Kroszner: George W. Bush administration

 Kroszner was a member of the President's Council of Economic Advisers (CEA) from 2001 to 2003.
 While at the CEA, he was heavily involved in formulating the policy response to corporate governance scandals, as well as in advising on a wide range of domestic and international issues, including banking and financial regulation, government-sponsored enterprises, pension reform, corporate governance reform, terrorism risk insurance, tax reform, currency crisis management, sovereign debt restructuring, the role of the International Monetary Fund (IMF), international trade, and economic development.

 Federal Reserve career

 Prior to being appointed to the Board of Governors, Kroszner served the Federal Reserve System in several roles.
 He was a visiting scholar at the Board of Governors and a research consultant and a member of the Academic Advisory Panel at the Federal Reserve Bank of Chicago.
 Kroszner also has been a visiting scholar at the Federal Reserve Banks of New York City, St. Louis, Kansas City, and Minneapolis.

 Economic views

-As an economist, he was widely praised for his astute research, especially regarding banking and financial regulation.
 He is a student of the Chicago school of economics.